betterscientificsoftware/bssw.io/CuratedContent/CodeComplete2ndEdition.md

-# Browsing through A Practical Handbook of Software Construction
+# Code Complete: A Practical Handbook of Software Construction

-Originally published in 1993, and revised to second edition in 2004, the *Code Complete: A Practical Handbook of Software Construction* by *Steve McConnell* has been a popular book for software developers for more than two decades!
+Originally published in 1993, and revised to second edition in 2004, *Code Complete: A Practical Handbook of Software Construction* by *Steve McConnell* has been a popular book for software developers for more than two decades.

 Resource information | Details
 :--- | :---